The Northman: Home media performance

 Eggers commented on the film's underwhelming box office, stating that "[The film] met the expectations of a bad marketplace ...
 Am I disappointed that, three to four weeks in, we're on VOD because that's the way things are done in the post-COVID world?
 Yeah.
 But it's doing great on VOD, so there you go."
-In its debut weekend on PVOD in the U.S., the film was the top-rented title on iTunes, third on Vudu and fourth on Google Play, making about the same amount of revenue as The Bad Guys and The Lost City despite grossing much less than both in theaters.
+In its debut weekend on PVOD in the U.S., the film was the top-rented title on iTunes, third on Vudu and fourth on Google Play, making about the same amount of revenue as The Bad Guys and The Lost City, despite grossing much less than both in theaters.
 IndieWire wrote that "The Northman looks like the type of film that, even with lower theatrical returns, is greatly elevated by that exposure."
 The following week, it finished third on the iTunes and Vudu charts, and fifth on Google Play.

 In its debut week on the DVD/Blu-ray market, the film debuted at the No. 1 spot on both the NPD VideoScan First Alert chart (which tracks combined DVD and Blu-ray disc unit sales) and the Blu-ray disc sales chart for the week ending June 11, 2022.

-Focus Features' president of production and acquisitions, Kiska Higgs, later stated that the film did become profitable despite press speculations.
+On September 28, 2023, Deadline Hollywood reported the film "approached breakeven thanks to overindexing on Premium VOD".
+Focus Features' president of production and acquisitions, Kiska Higgs, also stated that the film was "OK for us in the end", though she noted that costs were shared by New Regency, and Focus Features' wasn't "front and center on production of [the film]".

 Critical response

-The review aggregator Rotten Tomatoes reported an approval rating of 90% based on 372 reviews, with an average rating of 7.7/10.
-The website's critical consensus reads, "A bloody revenge epic and breathtaking visual marvel, The Northman finds filmmaker Robert Eggers expanding his scope without sacrificing any of his signature style."
-Metacritic assigned the film a weighted average score of 82 out of 100 based on 60 critics, indicating "universal acclaim."
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while PostTrak gave it a 75% positive score (with an average 3.5 out of 5 stars), with 56% saying they would definitely recommend it.
+The review aggregator Rotten Tomatoes reported that 90% of 372 critics gave the film a positive review, with an average rating of 7.7/10.
+The website's critical consensus reads: "A bloody revenge epic and breathtaking visual marvel, The Northman finds filmmaker Robert Eggers expanding his scope without sacrificing any of his signature style."
+Metacritic assigned the film a weighted average score of 82 out of 100 based on sixty critics, indicating "universal acclaim".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while PostTrak gave it a 75% positive score (with an average 3.5 out of five stars), with 56% saying they would definitely recommend it.